yan-soon/tp/docs/UserGuide.md

 1. Deleting a module

-    * Allows a usr to delete unwanted modules
+    * Allows a user to delete unwanted modules

 1. Check modular credits (MCs)